sweattep/ancient_quotes/README.md

 >And therefore they that labour labour in vain: For strangers shall reap their fruits, and spoil their goods, overthrow their houses, and take their children captives, for in captivity and famine shall they get children.

 >For a father afflicted with untimely mourning, when he hath made an image of his child soon taken away, now honored him as a god, which was then a dead man, and delivered to those that were under him ceremonies and sacrifices.
 Thus in process of time an ungodly custom grown strong was kept as a law, and graven images were worshipped by the commandments of kings.

+>Sound sleep cometh of moderate eating: he riseth early, and his wits are with him: but the pain of watching, and choler, and pangs of the belly, are with an unsatiable man.

+>There was one who pleased God and was loved by him, and while living among sinners he was taken up.
+He was caught up lest evil change his understanding or guile deceive his soul.
+For the fascination of wickedness obscures what is good, and roving desire perverts the innocent mind.